Culturesupport/CultureSupport/README.md

 - 👤 Heal With Monks
 - 🧕 Belive on Good Religions
-- 🦛 🦭🐅🐎🦁🐒🦧🦍🐄🐮🐠🐡🦐🐋 Let Animals Have Freedom to Live Without Human involved
+- 🦛 🦭🐅🐎🦁🐒🦧🦍🐄🐮🐠🐡🦐🐋 Let Animals Have Freedom to Live Without Human involved , Their own Free Space Wild in Nature 🏜️
 - 🧑‍🌾 Grow Safe Food 🌱🌿
 - 🏊 Swim in Healthy Water
 - 🫰🤌👌 Mantra & Mudra Healing